 All students of the Summer Session are required to register with the Registrar of the University.
 The hours and places of registration are given in the Calendar of the session, on page 2.
-Students may register on Saturday, July 6, between 8 A. M. and 5 P. M., or on the day of their arrival, if they reach Ithaca on July 8, or later.
-They are urged to register on July 6.
+Students may register on Saturday, June 30, between 8 A. M. and 5 P. M., on the day of their arrival, if they reach Ithaca on July 2 or later.
+They are urged to register on June 30.
 Registration before that day is not required, and it is not necessary to apply in advance for registration blanks.

-Beginning on Monday, July 8, the Registrar's office in Morrill Hall will be open from 9 A. M. till 4 P. M. every week day except Saturday when it will be closed at noon.
+Beginning on Monday, July 2, the Registrar's office in Morrill Hall will be open from 9 A. M. till 4 P. M. every week day except

+Saturday, when it will be closed at noon.